pswhisenhunt/cli_node_plant_app/README.md

 This is a little Command line app I did to help me learn Node.js and practice Prototypal Inheritance.
 It was a good exercise in using higher order functions as well.

+I used the npm module 'prompt' to get user input.
+Run 'node main.js' to play.
+It asks for your plant's name, and then displays a menu to choose rather to water, feed, terminiate, give sunshine, or give shade to your plant.

+// My requirements
 1. Create a plant that is an object.
 2. It starts out a seed.
 3. When you pour water onto it, the seed becomes a plant the first time it is watered and grows two inches every watering after.